-Now in its 29th year, the 2021 EFG London Jazz Festival returns to live audiences with an electrifying line up, ranging from global stars, special collaborations and new commissions to finest and freshest music from the UK.
+In its 29th year, the 2021 EFG London Jazz Festival returned to live audiences with an electrifying line up, ranging from global stars, special collaborations and new commissions to finest and freshest music from the UK.

-A pioneer in the UK music scene, the Festival promises another momentous 10-day run of forward-looking programme featuring world-class artists and emerging stars, bringing in a mixture of jazz, cutting-edge sounds, global music, and an eclectic selection of other genres which take inspiration from jazz and improvisational music.
+A pioneer in the UK music scene, the Festival delivered another momentous 10-day run of forward-looking programme featuring world-class artists and emerging stars, bringing in a mixture of jazz, cutting-edge sounds, global music, and an eclectic selection of other genres which take inspiration from jazz and improvisational music.

 The aims of today’s Festival still remain the same as in the beginning; celebrating the breadth of jazz, presenting a mix of new work from international and British artists and a commitment to education activity, in a city which is at ease with its rich cultural diversity.

 The Festival collaborates actively with a multitude of venues and producers across London who present the music, week in, week out, throughout the year, and creates a moment for putting jazz in the spotlight for the 10 days of the festival.

 You can download hi-res images from previous Festivals from our Flickr account.